|Title:||Joel E. Smilow, Class of 1954, Head Coach|

-The 2012-13 season will be Lauren Thomer’s first season as an assistant coach and the recruiting coordinator for the Yale University women’s basketball team.
+The 2013-14 season will be Lauren Thomer’s second season as an assistant coach and the recruiting coordinator for the Yale University women’s basketball team.

-In just three seasons at Manhattanville, Thomer moved into third place on the program’s career victories list.
+Thomer arrived at Yale after three seasons as the head women’s basketball coach at Manhattanville College (Division III), where she guided the Valiants to a 45-32 record over three seasons, which included consecutive Freedom Conference regular-season championships in 2009-10 and 2010-11.
+In just three seasons at Manhattanville, Thomer moved into third-place on the program’s career victories list.
 In her first two seasons, she posted the second-most wins by a coach in their first two seasons in program history.

 Thomer earned her Bachelor of Arts degree in Elementary Education and Journalism in 2004 from Rider University, where she was the Broncs’ point guard for four seasons.
 She was a three-time Metro Atlantic Athletic Conference All-Academic Team selection and received the team’s Academic Excellence award as a senior.
 She also earned her Master of Education degree in Kinesiology and Sport and Exercise Psychology from the University of Virginia in 2006.

-Jarietta Benton recently completed her first season as an assistant coach for the Yale women's basketball program.
+Jarietta Benton will enter her third season as an assistant coach for the Yale women's basketball program in 2013-14.
 She joined the Yale University women's basketball coaching staff in May 2011 after one year as an assistant coach at Indiana University-Purdue University Indianapolis (IUPUI) and a four-year stint with the Saint Louis University women's basketball program.

-Benton joined a Bulldog staff that was coming off of its first-ever appearance in the Women's National Invitational Tournament (WNIT).
+Benton joined a Bulldog staff coming off of its first appearance in the Women's National Invitational Tournament (WNIT).
 She will assist in all facets of game preparation, recruiting and player development.

-In her first season on Chris Gobrecht's staff, Benton was instrumental in Yale's continued resurgence as a contender for the Ivy League championship, helping to guide the Bulldogs to a 16-10 record in 2011-12, the most wins in a season since 1993-94.
-Yale finished the season with an 8-6 mark in Ivy League play and went into the final game of the season with a chance to lock up second place in the Ivy League standings for a return to the WNIT.
+In her first two seasons on Chris Gobrecht's staff, Benton was instrumental in establishing Yale as a perennial contender for the Ivy League championship.
+The Bulldogs posted a 16-10 record in 2011-12, marking the program's most wins since 1993-94, and followed that up with a 13-15 record in 2012-13 that included an 8-6 mark in the Ivy League.
+Yale finished the 2011-12 season with an 8-6 mark in Ivy League play and entered the final game of the season with a chance to lock up second-place in the Ivy League standings for a return to the WNIT.

-During her time at Yale, Benton coached two players who will compete on the international level in junior Megan Vasquez, who will attempt to help Puerto Rico qualify for the 2012 Olympics, and sophomore Janna Graf, who will compete for Germany's U-20 squad in the European Championships.
+During her time at Yale, Benton has coached two players with experience competing on the international level in Megan Vasquez, who was a part of Puerto Rico's attempt to qualify for the 2012 Olympics, and Janna Graf, who led Germany's U-20 squad to a second-place finish in the European Championships.
 Benton's tenure also included Yale's 17th 1,000-point scorer in Vasquez, who reached the mark on Feb.
 10, 2012.

 A native of Houston, Texas, Benton finished her prep career at Nimitz High School with 1,447 points, 887 rebounds, 327 steals and 205 blocks.
-As a senior, she led the Houston area with 19 points and 9.7 rebounds per game while shooting 44.0 percent from 3-point range.
-Benton was an honorable mention All-State selection by the Texas Sports Writers Association and twice was tabbed second-team All-State by Texas Basketball magazine.
+As a senior, she led the Houston area with 19.0 points and 9.7 rebounds per game, while shooting 44.0 percent from 3-point range.
+Benton was an honorable mention All-State selection by the Texas Sports Writers Association and twice was tabbed Second Team All-State by Texas Basketball magazine.

 Benton graduated from DePaul in 2006 with a degree in fitness management.
 She earned her Master's of Arts in Higher Education from Saint Louis in 2010.